masrenda/freecodecamp-courses/js-algorithms-and-data-structures/stage-1/README.md

 [Back to Top](#table-of-contents)

 ### 28 - Concatenating Strings with Plus Operator

+Build `myStr` from the strings `This is the start`. and `This is the end`. using the `+` operator.
+Be sure to include a space between the two strings.

 ```js
 const myStr = "This is the start. " + "This is the end.";